 - Rehearse the delivery of your session to be more effective; preferably in front of your peers and/or record yourself speaking and then review it.
 Both are great ways to practice pacing and timing.

-- Your presentation materials must be completed and submitted four weeks before GDC
+- Your presentation materials must be completed and reviewed by the GDC Advisory Board prior to GDC.

 Core Concepts Descriptions and Track Topics